Code-Freaks/blog-data/git/part_2.md

 </html>
 ```

-add index.html
+Lets add `index.html` to git
 ```
 git add index.html
 ```

-commit the changes
+Once it is added, We should commit the changes
 ```
 git commit -am "added index.html"
 ```

-push to master
+Now we should push to github
 ```
 git push origin master
 ```